Arkansas-class monitor: Criticism and proposed redesign

-The Navy was confident that changes could be made to the design within the $1.25 million dollar budget set by Congress as they were surprised at how low the bids were for the four ships, with the highest contract, costing $875,000, leaving a minimum of $350,000 left over for each ship.
+The Navy was confident that changes could be made within the $1.25 million budget set by Congress as they were surprised at how low the bids were for the four ships, with the highest contract, costing $875,000, leaving a minimum of $350,000 left over for each ship.
 The four ships were originally contracted at a price of $3,422,000 altogether.
 Throughout November the Bureau and shipbuilders discussed possible design changes, with the shipbuilders stating that their proposed changes would still go over the budget set by the Naval Apportions Act.
 Eventually, the two sides came to an agreement, which included the following: